mastaehe/bonsaiai.github.io/source/includes/inkling-reference/_schemas.html.md

 ### Usage

-The set of concrete types includes the integer and string types, floats, etc. See the Concrete Types section for the set of Inkling concrete types.
+The set of concrete types includes the integer and string types, floats, etc. See the [Concrete Types][] section for the set of Inkling concrete types.

 The structureDcln is intended to support common ML types.
-The ML types currently supported includes Luminance and Matrix.
-See Machine Learning Types.
+The ML types currently supported includes `Luminance` and `Matrix`.
+See [Machine Learning Types][].

 In the matrix_init expression, a parenthesized list of types is followed by a list of dimensions.
 The number of types and the number of dimensions must match.